evidencebp/sweets/java_file_quality_dataset/Readme.md

-# Java File Quality Data set
+# Java File Quality Data Set

 This data set should enable end-to-end learning, starting from source code and predicting code quality.